 “There is increasing evidence showing that superior performance in managing climate risk is a useful proxy for superior, more strategic corporate management, and therefore for superior financial value and shareholder value-creation.” —RiskMetrics

-Demonstrating your company’s commitments through film can allow you to develop partnerships that last for years, rather than those subject to nanosecond trading technology.
+Demonstrating your company’s commitments through creative corporate videos can allow you to develop partnerships that last for years, rather than those subject to nanosecond trading technology.

-Want to see a a couple examples of IR Films?
+Want to see a couple examples of investor relations videos?
 Check out:

 Stanley Black and Decker’s “Symphony” demonstrates their long term thinking and “Emhart Teknologies” highlights a very profitable, relatively unknown division of the organization not just as a number on a chart, but as people doing cool things to help the company succeed.